jbdorey/BeeBDC/README.md

 #### 10. [Species richness estimation](https://jbdorey.github.io/BeeBDC/articles/speciesRichness_example.html)

-- `diversityPrepR()` Takes your occurrence dataset along with a taxonomy and checklist in order to produce a file that’s ready to be passed into the \[BeeBDC::richnessEstimateR()\] function in order to estimate species richness using iChao (non-parametric species richness;
+- `richnessPrepR()` Takes your occurrence dataset along with a taxonomy and checklist in order to produce a file that’s ready to be passed into the \[BeeBDC::richnessEstimateR()\] function in order to estimate species richness using iChao (non-parametric species richness;